 Katja Kornysheva and I are leading one of the neurotech N-Code challenges to improve neurological community-based care.
 Applications are open till end of Feb to join the first study group meeting in Cornwall in March.
 An initiative across academia, neurology and industry.

 Writing funding applications to be hosted by Gatsby Computational Neuroscience Unit for next academic position.
-Attending their machine learning lectures and tutorials for probabilistic and unsupervised learning, advanced methods in machine learning and reinforcement learning.
+Attending their machine learning lectures and tutorials.
 An amazing opportunity to train in state of the art and powerful methods.

 How is task-specific dystonia is represented in the brain?
 Professional musicians with and without dystonia were scanned during this collaboration with Jörn Diedrichsen's group.
 We applied a range of analysis methods to explore somatotopy and representational architecture with a focus on the primary sensorimotor cortex.
 Published in Brain